 The layout is initially to be operated on DC using wireless controllers.
 Provision will be made for DCC operation at a later stage.
 There are two controllers, each of which can be switched to control any part of the track.
 On the Control Panel, switches for track power and push buttons for the uncouplers are located on the track plan, whilst switches to operate the points and signals are arranged in two rows below the track plan.

-Tracklaying will continue followed by wiring and testing and work will commence on the scenery, so by this time next year the layout will be fully operational, albeit with scenery incomplete.
+Wiring and testing has commenced, uncouplers are being fitted with servo motors and work will commence on the scenery.
+Work has also commenced on the signals, so by this time next year the layout will be fully operational, albeit with scenery incomplete.